Call for applications for two vacant positions for subproject 01 (Motivation to go abroad) and subproject 06 (Social networks)

 - The positions are open to all nationalities.
-However, your application has to comply with the European Commission’s Mobility Rule, meaning that at the time of recruitment by the host organisation, you must not have resided or carried out your main activity (work, studies, etc.) in the country of the host organisation for more than 12 months in the 3 years immediately before the reference date (start of the employment contract, 1 June 2019).
+However, your application has to comply with the European Commission’s Mobility Rule, meaning that at the time of recruitment by the host organisation, you must not have resided or carried out your main activity (work, studies, etc.) in the country of the host organisation for more than 12 months in the 3 years immediately before the reference date (start of the employment contract, 1 July 2020 or later).
 Compulsory national service and/or short stays such as holidays are not taken into account (European Commission’s Guide for Applicants, p.
 16).

 - You are an Early-Stage Researcher (ESR), meaning that in case you have already gained prior work experience in academia, you shall be in the first four years (full-time equivalent research experience) of your research career at the time of recruitment by the host organisation and have not been awarded a doctoral degree.
 Full-time equivalent research experience is measured from the date when you obtained the degree entitling you to embark on a doctorate, even if a doctorate was never started or envisaged.
 Part-time research experience will be counted pro-rata (European Commission’s Guide for Applicants, p.
 16).

 Frequently asked questions